contentauth/c2patool/README.md

 The tool displays the manifest JSON to standard output (stdout).

-You may include an `--output` argument to write the contents of the manifest, including the manifest's assertion and ingredient thumbnails, to the provided `output` directory.
+Use the `--output` argument to write the contents of the manifest, (including the manifest's assertion and ingredient thumbnails) to the specified directory.

 ```shell
 c2patool sample/C.jpg --output ./report